apache/celix/documents/building/readme.md

 ```

 ##Editing Build options
-With use of CMake Apache Celix makes it possible to edit build options.
-This enabled users to configure a install location and selecting additional bundles.
+With use of CMake, Apache Celix makes it possible to edit build options.
+This enabled users, among other options, to configure a install location and select additional bundles.
 To edit the options use ccmake or cmake-gui.
-For cmake-gui an additional package install can be neccesary (Fedora: `dnf install cmake-gui`).
+For cmake-gui an additional package install can be necessary (Fedora: `dnf install cmake-gui`).

 ```bash
 cd ${WS}/celix/build